Existence of Classic Solution of the Boussinesq Equation

 2. If $A,A_i(i\in I) $ are contractible sets in topological space $X,A_{i_1}\cap A_{i_2}=\emptyset,i_1,i_2\in I,i_1\neq i_2,\bigcup\limits_{i\in I} A_i\subseteq A $ , $B,B_i(i\in I) $ are contractible sets in topological space $Y$ ,$B_{i_1}\cap B_{i_2}=\emptyset,i_1,i_2\in I,i_1\neq i_2,\bigcup\limits_{i\in I} B_i\subseteq B $ , $ f$ is a continuous mapping from $A/\bigcup\limits_{i\in I} A_i $ to $B/\bigcup\limits_{i\in I} B_i,a\in B/\bigcup\limits_{i\in I} B_i ,\partial B= f (\partial A),\partial B_i= f (\partial A_i) (i\in I) $.
 Then $a\in f (A/\bigcup\limits_{i\in I} A_i).$

-3. If $A,A_i(i\in I) $ are contractible sets in topological space $X,A_{i_1}\cap A_{i_2}=\emptyset,i_1,i_2\in I,i_1\neq i_2,\bigcup\limits_{i\in I} A_i\subseteq A $ , $B,B_i(i\in I) $ are contractible sets in topological space $Y$ ,$B_{i_1}\cap B_{i_2}=\emptyset,i_1,i_2\in I,i_1\neq i_2,\bigcup\limits_{i\in I} B_i\subseteq B $ , $f,S,T $ are continuous mapping from $A/\bigcup\limits_{i\in I} A_i $ to $B/\bigcup\limits_{i\in I} B_i,f=S+T,C,C_i (i\in I) $ are neighborhood of zero of $Y,T(\partial A)\subseteq C,T(\partial A_i)\subseteq C_i,i\in I, a\in B/[ (C+ \partial B)\cup \bigcup\limits_{i\in I}( B_i+C_i)] ,\partial B= S (\partial A),\partial B_i= S (\partial A_i) (i\in I) $.
+3. If $A,A_i(i\in I) $ are contractible sets in topological space $X,A_{i_1}\cap A_{i_2}=\emptyset,i_1,i_2\in I,i_1\neq i_2,\bigcup\limits_{i\in I} A_i\subseteq A $ , $B,B_i(i\in I) $ are contractible sets in topological space $Y$ ,$B_{i_1}\cap B_{i_2}=\emptyset,i_1,i_2\in I,i_1\neq i_2,\bigcup\limits_{i\in I} B_i\subseteq B $ , $f,S,T $ are continuous mapping from $A/\bigcup\limits_{i\in I} A_i $ to $B/\bigcup\limits_{i\in I} B_i,f=S+T,C,C_i (i\in I) $ are neighborhood of zero of $Y,T(\partial A)\subseteq C,T(\partial A_i)\subseteq C_i,i\in I, a\in \{B/[ (C+ \partial B)\cup \bigcup\limits_{i\in I}( B_i+C_i)]\}^\circ ,\partial B= S (\partial A),\partial B_i= S (\partial A_i) (i\in I) $.
 Then $a\in f (A/\bigcup\limits_{i\in I} A_i).$

-4. As a consequence of the above conclusion, a conclusion similar to Schauder's fixed point principle can be obtained, which replaces the compact continuous mapping in Schauder's fixed point principle with a continuous mapping, and replaces the mapping from a compact convex set to itself with a mapping from a closed contractible sets to its open subset.
+4. As a consequence of the above conclusion, a conclusion similar to Schauder's fixed point principle can be obtained, which replaces the compact continuous mapping in Schauder's fixed point principle with a continuous mapping, and replaces the mapping from a compact convex set to itself with a mapping from a closed contractible sets to its some type closed subset.